CentraCare - Paynesville

-Mission: CentraCare Health Paynesville will provide quality care to improve the health and well being of the people and community we serve.
+Mission: CentraCare Paynesville will provide quality care to improve the health and well being of the people and community we serve.

 Values: Patient-focused, safety for patients and staff, respect for employees and providers, integrity, social responsibility, fiscal responsibility

-Pharmacy Services: CCH-P has a robust history of providing medication management services throughout the health system.
+Pharmacy Services: CC-P has a robust history of providing medication management services throughout the health system.
 The staff includes three PharmD’s, the resident PharmD, and four pharmacy technicians.
-The pharmacy department at CCH-P has offered complete medication services to the hospital, primary care clinic, and specialty services clinic since 1994.
+The pharmacy department at CC-P has offered complete medication services to the hospital, primary care clinic, and specialty services clinic since 1994.
 They also provide medications to the residents of the attached Koronis Manor Care Center through the long-term care dispensing pharmacy.
 The pharmacists have a broad scope of practice, allowing them to practice ambulatory care pharmacy and comprehensive medication management at the highest level.
 Current clinical services include diabetes education, comprehensive medication management services, anticoagulation education and monitoring, cardiac rehab medication education, nicotine cessation counseling, and oncology services.
 The pharmacy staff participates in a variety of committees and is often called upon to provide education to healthcare patrons.

 This residency will be centered on the continued enhancement of the Medication Therapy Management clinic and operation of an anticoagulation clinic and ADA certified Diabetes Self-Management Education Program.
 The expectation for the resident will be to spend more than half of the residency hours in direct patient care, including medication therapy management in a clinic setting and meeting hospitalized patients for various needs.